kajava-juri/sensor_hub/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env.sh` and update with your actual credentials
 3. run `source ./.env.sh`
+4. generate build files with the environmental files `cd build && cmake ..`

 ## Hardware Requirements